Broadly speaking, we don't recommend adding ads until you qualify for Mediavine or AdThrive.

 What are the CPMs

-While these numbers are completely anecdotal and true only at a certain point in time, we’ve heard the CPMs work out to roughly:
+While these numbers are completely anecdotal based on conversations we've had directly with users, and true only at a certain point in time, we've been told that the RPMs (revenue per thousand impressions) work out to roughly:

 - Mediavine: $20-$30